tanin47/tanin47.github.io/_posts/2019-11-29-how-i-take-notes.md

 *The transferred items are crossed with the red ink.*

 Transferring notes from its physical form to the digital form is an extremely beneficial action.
-It forces me to look at the notes again; this yields one more occurrence of [Spaced Repetition](https://en.wikipedia.org/wiki/Spaced_repetition), which helps me retain important info.
-The solitude while reviewing notes also allows me time to think more deeply about what I noted.
+It forces me to review the notes; this yields one more occurrence of [Spaced Repetition](https://en.wikipedia.org/wiki/Spaced_repetition), which helps me retain important info.
+The solitude while transferring notes also allows me time to think more deeply about what I noted.

 My note taking setup is rather simple.
 I use [a mini Rocketbook](https://www.amazon.com/Rocketbook-Everlast-Reusable-Notebook-EVR-M-K/dp/B07CZFM72V) with [a 4-color Frixion pen](https://www.amazon.com/Pilot-Frixion-Ball4-Ballpoint-LKFB-80EF-W/dp/B00IPD3KEM).
 With this combination, we can [reuse the notebook forever](https://youtu.be/vRHfpKj35Sk?t=260).
 I note in bullet points: `·` (dot) for tasks, `?` (question mark) for question, and `-` (dash) for notable info.
 On the digital side, I store notes in plaintext and sync to Github using my homegrown [Git Notes](https://github.com/tanin47/git-notes) app.